Massachusetts Revolutionaries: Bold Stories, Bright Legacies

 Massachusetts students, tell us: Who is the most important revolutionary in Massachusetts history?

 As part of the Massachusetts 250 initiative, the Executive Office of Education invites all K-12 public school students in Massachusetts to submit your creative work to tell the story of the most important revolutionary in Massachusetts history.
-Use your talents and conduct research to create a project about your chosen revolutionary and submit your entry on this website between now and June 30.
-This fall, we will choose winning entries and invite those students to a MA 250 celebration at a Massachusetts historical site to share and celebrate their work!
+Use your talents and conduct research to create a project about your chosen revolutionary and submit your entry on this website between now and April 17th.
+We will choose winning entries and invite those students to a MA 250 celebration at a Massachusetts historical site at the end of the school year to share and celebrate their work!

 Background